 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and it tends to accumulate moisture as it cycles through the HVAC system in your Chevrolet R3500.
 Between your A/C condenser and the expansion valve is the receiver drier, and it separates the water from the refrigerant so that it can go on to cool your passenger compartment.
 Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Chevrolet R3500 A/C receiver drier or accumulator.

-Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the most authoritative website you go to make buying it easy.
-Get your R3500 back on the road with the best repair parts from the experts at Car Parts Discount.
-Don't let a broken A/C Receiver Drier & Accumulator bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by installing anything but the highest quality repair parts.
+Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
+Get your R3500 back on the road with the highest quality new or rebuilt parts from the experts at Car Parts Discount.
+Don't let a broken A/C Receiver Drier & Accumulator bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by using anything but the best repair parts.
 Just choose your year from the list below to find the right Chevrolet R3500 A/C Receiver Drier & Accumulator for your 1991, 1990, 1989 model.